Kevin Chen

 Computer generated image of four Blender primitives, a cylinder, a cone, a sphere, and a cube.
 They are arranged in a 2 by 2 grid and are covered with white spikes.

-SpikeGen works on a variety of meshes.
+SpikeGen applied to a variety of meshes

 Additional close-up renders.